 Curtiss-Wright Selected by Lockheed Martin to Upgrade U.S. Navy Helicopter Mission and Flight Management Computers to Meet New Battlefield Threats

-ASHBURN, Va. – June 7, 2021 -- Curtiss-Wright’s Defense Solutions division today announced that it was awarded a contract by Lockheed Martin to provide its Modular Open-Systems Approach (MOSA) computers and video processing modules to upgrade the Mission Computer and Flight Management Computer (MC/FMC) on the U.S. Navy’s fleet of Sikorsky MH-60R/S Seahawk helicopters.
-The use of Commercial Off-The-Shelf (COTS)-based MOSA solutions and commercial best practices will deliver cost-effective new capabilities and support more economical and timely upgrades of the helicopter’s avionics systems.
-Curtiss-Wright’s selection on this upgrade program is representative of its ability to rapidly and cost-effectively modernize legacy military platforms with open-standards solutions.
+ASHBURN, Va. – June 7, 2021 -- Curtiss-Wright’s Defense Solutions division today announced that it was awarded a contract by Lockheed Martin to provide its Modular Open Systems Approach (MOSA) computers and video processing modules to upgrade the Mission Computer and Flight Management Computer (MC/FMC) on the U.S. Navy’s fleet of Sikorsky MH-60R/S Seahawk helicopters.
+The use of Commercial-Off-The-Shelf (COTS)-based MOSA solutions and commercial best practices will deliver cost-effective new capabilities and support more economical and timely upgrades of the helicopter’s avionics systems.
+Curtiss-Wright’s selection of this upgrade program is representative of its ability to rapidly and cost-effectively modernize legacy military platforms with open-standards solutions.
 The initial contract is valued at $24 million.
 The estimated lifetime value of the contract is $70 million.
 Under the multi-year contract, shipments began in December 2020.

 About the Sikorsky MH-60 Seahawk